The Sons of Lee Marvin

 The Sons of Lee Marvin is a tongue-in-cheek secret society devoted to iconic American actor Lee Marvin.
 The sole entry requirement for the club is that one must have a physical resemblance to plausibly look like a son of Marvin.

 Founding member and film director Jim Jarmusch explained, "If you look like you could be a son of Lee Marvin, then you are instantly thought of by the Sons of Lee Marvin to be a Son of Lee Marvin".

 Members

 Besides Jarmusch, the founding members of the society are said to include the actors and musicians Tom Waits, John Lurie, and Richard Boes.
 Musician Nick Cave, whom Jarmusch knew when living in Berlin, was inducted as a member after having been mistaken for a brother of the director.
 Director John Boorman is an honorary member, having been presented with one of the society's elaborate Waits-designed business cards.
-Others rumored to be members include Thurston Moore, Iggy Pop, Josh Brolin and Neil Young though none have been formally recognized by the society, which refuses to disclose its inner workings to the public.
-The society meets occasionally, supposedly to watch Lee Marvin films together.
+Others rumored to be members include Thurston Moore, Iggy Pop, Josh Brolin and Neil Young though none has been formally recognized by the society, which refuses to disclose its inner workings to the public.
+The society meets occasionally, ostensibly to watch Lee Marvin films together.